External Fellowship / Award Opportunities

 Thermo Fisher Scientific Antibody Scholarship Program

 The Program is open only to graduate and undergraduate students who (i) will be attending an accredited US college or university in the Fall 2020 semester; (ii) who is or will be a legal resident of one of the 50 US states or the District of Columbia as of August 6, 2020; (iii) will be at least 18 years of age or older as of August 6, 2020; and (iv) have a declared major of biology, chemistry, bio-chemistry or a related life science field; and (v) meets the following applicable GPA requirements: Graduate students must have a cumulative graduate GPA of >3.0 on a 4.0 scale.
-The program offers $35,000 in scholarship funding (Deadline: May)
+The program offers $35,000 in scholarship funding (Deadline: TBD)

 American Heart Association Predoctoral Fellowship